 The skilled team at Midatlantic OBGYN in Leesburg and Centreville can identify the cause of your abnormal uterine bleeding and recommend steps to address and regulate your cycle.

 Expect your provider to ask you to describe your abnormal bleeding in detail.
 They typically perform a pelvic exam and a bedside ultrasound during your visit to look for abnormalities.

 In some cases, you may need a more powerful diagnostic test called a hysteroscopy.
 This test enables your provider to view your uterus with a tiny camera.
 Once they determine the source of your bleeding, they recommend a treatment plan that’s right for you.

 The cause of your abnormal bleeding may not be harmful to your health and may have an easy treatment.
 With hormonal issues, your doctor may recommend taking birth control containing estrogen, progesterone, or a combination of both hormones, to alleviate the bleeding and regulate your cycle.

 If hormonal birth control does not work or is not an option because of health reasons, you may benefit from NovaSure® endometrial ablation, a treatment that offers a 90% success rate at reducing or eliminating abnormal bleeding, although results vary.
 The treatment is only appropriate if you’re done having children due to the risk of pregnancy complications.

 Your doctor performs endometrial ablation with minimal sedation and local anesthesia.
 Endometrial ablation allows for a quick recovery.
 You can resume your normal activities shortly after your procedure.
 Other surgical options to address abnormal bleeding in Leesburg include:

 - Endometriosis lesion removal

-For expert diagnosis and treatment of abnormal bleeding, call Midatlantic OBGYN today or schedule your consultation online.
+For expert diagnosis and treatment of abnormal bleeding in Leesburg, call Midatlantic OBGYN today or schedule your consultation online.

 WHAT WE OFFER